-- Calculated based on the market price of the Shares at December 31, 2020 (\$7.88) multiplied by the number of DSUs that were awarded to directors on November 30, 2020 but have not yet been credited to the directors' accounts on December 31, 2020.
-The amount does not include the number of DSUs to be credited to directors' accounts in respect of the additional board retainer, retainer fees for the Chair, Lead Director or committee chairs earned by a director and meeting fees earned in 2021.
-The amount also excludes dividend equivalents that may be credited on such amounts in 2021 as those dividends have not yet been declared.
-DSUs awarded on November 30, 2020 will be credited to each director's account at the end of each financial quarter in 2021, in an amount equal to 1⁄4 of the annual grant, or a pro rata for periods of partial service.
-The only condition of vesting (crediting) to each director's account is the director's continued service on the Board. - Calculated based on the market price of the Shares at December 31, 2020 (\$7.88) multiplied by the total number of DSUs credited to the directors' accounts at December 31, 2020.
-Once DSUs are credited to a director's account, they may be redeemed only after the director ceases to be a director, in accordance with the terms of the DSU Plan, as described above under the heading Deferred Share Unit Plan on page 16. - Marcel Kessler has elected not to receive any compensation for his role as director for the balance of 2020, after his retirement as President & CEO on September 30, 2020.
+Represents number of DSUs credited to the directors' accounts at December 31, 2021.

+- Represents DSUs awarded to directors on November 30, 2021 for their service in 2022.
+DSUs awarded on November 30, 2021 will be credited to each director's account at the end of each financial quarter in 2022, in an amount equal to 1⁄2 of the annual grant, or a pro rata for periods of partial service.
+The only condition of vesting (crediting) to each director's account is the director's continued service on the Board. - Calculated based on the market price of the Shares at December 31, 2021 (\$11.54) multiplied by the total number of DSUs credited to the directors' accounts at December 31, 2021.
+Once DSUs are credited to a director's account, they may be redeemed only after the director ceases to be a director, in accordance with the terms of the DSU Plan, as described above under the heading Deferred Share Unit Plan on page 16. - Calculated based on the market price of the Shares at December 31, 2021 (\$11.54) multiplied by the number of DSUs that were awarded to directors on November 30, 2021, but have not yet been credited to the directors' accounts on December 31, 2021.
+The amount does not include the number of DSUs to be credited to directors' accounts in respect of the additional board retainer, retainer fees for the Chair, Lead Director or committee chairs earned by a director and meeting fees earned in 2022, for those who have elected as such.
+The amount also excludes dividend equivalents that may be credited on such amounts in 2022.